lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

 We used a (mirrored) CNN autoencoder architecture which includes a bottleneck layer in the middle.
 After training the model, we "feed" each image to the network as input, we take the output of this bottleneck layer and use it as a new vector representation for this image.
-In our case, this bottleneck layer produces 10 output values so the above procedure can be expressed more formally as a mapping: 784d space --> 10d space:
+In our case, this bottleneck layer produces 10 output values so the above procedure can be expressed more formally as a mapping:  **784d space -> 10d space** :

 ![Screenshot](images/ae_reduce.png)